 storage, using the accession id, if permissions are granted by a Data

 Files are encrypted whether in transit or at rest.
 The transport

 depends on the inbox and files are stored using the Crypt4GH file

 metadata of the encrypted files and the permissions to access them are

 More concretely, the workflow consists of three ordered parts, involving 2 different user roles: submitters and requesters.

+The submitter first logs onto the Local EGA’s inbox and uploads its encrypted files.
+Login credentials are provided by Central EGA.
 For every uploaded file, Central EGA receives a notification that the file has landed.
-The file is checksumed and presented in the Central EGA’s interface in order for the user to double-check that it was properly uploaded.
+The file is checksumed and presented in the Central EGA’s interface in order for the user to double-check the integrity of the upload.

 ☞ More details about the Inbox login system.